TingweiMeng/benchmark/project_plan.md

 - **Framework**: React or Vue.js for a dynamic and interactive user interface.
 - **Pages**:
   - Home Page: Overview of the platform and featured benchmarks/algorithms.
-  - Benchmarks Page: List of benchmarks categorized by topics.
+  - Benchmarks Page: Hierarchical structure for topics, classes of problems, and specific cases.
   - Algorithms Page: List of algorithms and their performance.
   - Submission Page: Forms for submitting benchmarks and algorithms.
   - Leaderboard Page: Interactive leaderboard for algorithm comparison.